 Lemon balm (Melissa officinalis) is a lemon-scented herb that comes from the same family as mint.
 The herb is native to Europe, North Africa, and West Asia, but it’s grown around the world.

-Lemon balm has traditionally been used to improve mood and cognitive function, but the potential benefits don’t stop there.
 Read on to learn more about this plant’s possible healing powers.

 Lemon balm is said to soothe symptoms of stress, help you to relax, and boost your mood.